 “Shouldn’t Zither name him?”
 Urlum asked, appearing suddenly by Zither’s side.

-Zither felt weak kneed, and his helmet felt as if it wasn’t big enough for his head, but he remained modest even now, a trait that Urlum marvelled at but Rifkin saw as weakness, as did most of the other boys.
+Zither felt weak kneed, and his helmet felt as if it wasn’t big enough for his head, but he remained modest even now, a trait that Urlum marveled at but Rifkin saw as weakness, as did most of the other boys.
 By now Ibris and Tobit had devised a makeshift gurney from a jungle leaf and the little flyer lie snuggled in its midst.

 “I will defer to the professor,” he looked down at it and smiled.
 “Entrippas vladmian sounds fine to me.”

 As they began hiking through the meadow, the surrounding forest began to stir with its familiar sounds.
 Hoots, whistles, and chirping noises, they never heard before, filled the air.
 After the irresponsible attitude demonstrated by the children, Arkru was convinced more than ever to keep careful inventory on the stunner keys.
 No one else could fire without his expressed permission, he reminded them.
 Weapons were a necessary evil, and they were not toys.
-Almost as an afterthought, as the group plodded toward the crawlers, he signalled to Shizwit, by making a locking motion with his fingers, to deactivate the stunners and gather the keys.
+Almost as an afterthought, as the group plodded toward the crawlers, he signaled to Shizwit, by making a locking motion with his fingers, to deactivate the stunners and gather the keys.
 This delighted her immensely.
 Approaching her team leader first, she reached out and timidly motioned for Rifkin’s gun.
 Seeing the professor’s stern expression, Rifkin reluctantly pulled it out of his belt, slamming it rudely into her tiny palm.
 Shizwit inserted her key into the handle of the stunner, turned it once, then handed back the deactivated gun.

 “Is this really necessary, professor?”
 He fumed, as she dropped the key into her pouch.
 “What if something attacks our crawler?
 What’re we suppose to do—wait for Shizwit to give us our keys while they tear us to shreds?”